Sal Zizzo

-Salvatore "Sal" Zizzo Jr. (born April 3, 1987 in San Diego, CA) is an American former professional soccer player who played as a winger or full-back.
+Salvatore "Sal" Zizzo Jr. (born April 3, 1987 in San Diego, California) is an American former professional soccer player who played as a winger or full-back.

 Career

 Youth and amateur

 Zizzo attended Patrick Henry High School, where he played soccer and baseball.
 As a baseball center fielder, he was a four-year letterman and voted first-team All-CIF his junior year.
 He also excelled in soccer, he was voted All-CIF honors four years straight (2002–05).
 He played club soccer for Hotspurs USA (El Cajon, CA), and was a member of his region's Olympic Development Program (ODP) team.
 Zizzo then went on to play two years of college soccer at UCLA.
 At UCLA he was an NCSAA/adidas All-American as a freshman in 2005.
 Zizzo was also selected as Pac10 Freshman Player of the Year the same year.
 In 2006, UCLA reached the College Cup vs. Santa Barbara in St. Louis.

 He finished his career at UCLA with 43 appearances, eight goals, and 14 assists.

 During his college years he also played two seasons with senior amateur team Orange County Blue Star in the USL Premier Development League.